 Bihar Matric Board Maths Syllabus for Class 10, helps students to prepare more effectively for the exams.
 Mathematics as a subject is deep and vast.
-Having knowledge of its course pertaining to the examination point of view becomes a necessity, hence the use of the Bihar Board Class 10 Maths Syllabus.
+Having knowledge of its course pertaining to the examination point of view becomes a necessity, hence the use of the Class 10 Maths Syllabus of Bihar Board.
 Students can refer to the Bihar Board 1oth Maths Syllabus to plan their studies and exam preparations.

 Introduction to BSEB Matric Maths Syllabus:

 The syllabus of BSEB Matric Maths, prepared in a well-structured manner consists of topics covered under units such as

 1 Number System

 4 Coordinate Geometry

 Around 14 chapters are covered spread across these topics mentioned.
 The chapters listed in the syllabus are mentioned below in detail.

 BSEB Matric Board Maths Syllabus for 10th

 - Chapter 1-Real Numbers: Euclid’s division lemma, Fundamental Theorem of Arithmetic – statements after reviewing work done earlier and after illustrating and motivating through examples.
 Proofs of results – irrationality of √2 , √3, √5 , decimal expansions of rational numbers in terms of terminating/non-terminating recurring decimals.